tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

     print "OnNewConnection works!"
 ```

- * Called from ConnectionAuth.OnNewConnection
  * Called when a new connection is made by a user, after token, but before other checks.
- * Returning a non-null value overrides default behavior, plugin should call Reject if it does this
+ * Returning true overrides default behavior, plugin should call Reject if it does this

 ## OnUserApprove